Mika Ääritalo

-Mika Ääritalo (born 25 July 1985) is a Finnish retired international footballer who played as a striker.
+Mika Ääritalo (born 25 July 1985) is a Finnish former professional footballer who played as a forward.
+He made six appearances for the Finland national team scoring once.

-Career

 Club career

 After beginning his senior career in 2002 with hometown club TPS Turku, English Premiership side Aston Villa beat a host of clubs from across Europe to the signing of Ääritalo in January 2003.
 After failing to make a first-team appearance for Aston Villa, Ääritalo returned to his first club, TPS Turku, in February 2005.

 In June 2008, Portuguese BWINLIGA club C.D.
 Nacional were interested in signing Ääritalo, but the deal fell through due to cost and the fact that Ääritalo did not want to move to Portugal.

 In January 2014, he joined the German 3.
 Liga side Holstein Kiel on a six-month loan.
-He has since played for Turun Palloseura, FC Lahti and Kuopion Palloseura.
+He later played for Turun Palloseura, FC Lahti and Kuopion Palloseura.

 International career

-Ääritalo made his international debut in 2010.
+Ääritalo made his international debut for the Finland national team in 2010.
 He scored his first international goal on 22 January 2012, in a friendly against Trinidad and Tobago.